UPDATE 1-Amazon launches 'try-before-you-buy' fashion service

 By Jeffrey Dastin and Narottam Medhora

-June 20 Amazon.com Inc wants to turn your living room into a fitting room.
+June 20 (Reuters) - Amazon.com Inc wants to turn your living room into a fitting room.

 The e-commerce giant, already one of the biggest apparel sellers in the United States, on Tuesday unveiled a test program called Prime Wardrobe.
 Part of the Amazon Prime shopping club, the new feature will allow members to order three or more items without paying for them up front.